Can I really become independently wealthy? (Yes, it’s possible!)

 I encourage you to spend some quality time examining your own thought patterns and habitual behaviors.
 It’s critical that you identify those mental barriers that are keeping you from progress.
 If you try to take action without addressing your limiting beliefs, you will eventually find yourself back at square one.

-To give you some inspiration, I’ve explained a few empowering beliefs and positive habits that independently wealthy people practice consistently.
+To give you some inspiration, I’ll explain a few empowering beliefs and positive habits in the next section that independently wealthy people practice consistently.